 Subscribe to my low-traffic newsletter

 Memo was born and grew up in Istanbul, Turkey.
-Fascinated by the hacker demo-scene of the 1980s, he started programming music & graphics demos at an early age on the 8-bit computers of the era.
-In 1997, after completing a BSc in Civil Engineering, he moved to London where he worked in the video games industry as an artist, designer and programmer.
-Leaving the video games industry in 2003 to pursue more immersive and experimental experiences, he now balances his time between personal work, collaborations, research and commissions.
+Fascinated by the hacker demo-scene of the 1980s, he started programming as a means of artistic expression at an early age on the 8-bit computers of the era.
+In 1997, after completing a BSc in Civil Engineering, he moved to London where he worked in the video games industry initially as an artist, later as a designer, programmer and eventually Design & Technology Manager.
+He left the video games industry in 2003 and now balances his time between personal projects, collaborations, commissions and research.

 In 2011 he co-founded the art and design studio Marshmallow Laser Feast.